Last updated: 18 September 2023 & medically reviewed by Dr. Kimberly Langdon

 Blood testing is less common as the results can take longer to process.
 Crack cocaine is detectable in blood tests up to 24 hours after last use.

 Saliva toxicology testing is rarely used as substances tend to be hard to trace after a short amount of time, giving them a low detection window.
 The presence of cocaine in saliva lasts up to 24 hours after last use.

 How long does crack stay in hair follicles?

-Read here to learn more about how long other drugs and alcohol stay in your system.
+Read here to learn more about how long other drugs stay in your system.